affinda/affinda-typescript/docs/classes/AffindaAPI.md

 When successful, returns an `identifier` in the response for subsequent use with the [/job_descriptions/{identifier}](#get-/job_descriptions/-identifier-) endpoint to check processing status and retrieve results.
 Job Descriptions can be uploaded as a file or a URL.
+In addition, data can be added directly if users want to upload directly without parsing any resume file.
+For uploading resume data, the `data` argument provided must be a JSON-encoded string.
+Data uploads will not impact upon parsing credits.

 #### Parameters